SchoolOfCode/recap_tasks_week-2/README.md

 [Click for hints if you get stuck](#hints)

+For this task, you'll be using the [Cat API](https://thecatapi.com/) to get image URLs.

-👉 Using `fetch`, get a random cat image URL using the following API: https://api.thecatapi.com/v1/images/search
+👉 Using `fetch`, get a random cat image URL using the API URL: https://api.thecatapi.com/v1/images/search

 👉 Once you have retrieved your image URL, display the image on the page using the `img` element provided (with id of `cat-here`).
 A different picture should be displayed every time you reload the page.

 👉 Using JavaScript, create a button element and add it to the page.
 Add an event listener to the button so that, when you click the button, a new image is displayed.

-## Bonus: Task 4
+## ⭐ Bonus

+Use the task-4 folder for these.

 👉 On your HTML page, you will see an input field and an 'Add To List' button.
 Declare a new variable, `importantThings`, as an empty array.
 Using JavaScript, configure the website so that when you write something in the input field and click the `Add To List` button, a new item is added to the `importantThings` array.